113 E. 6th Street,

 No one has favorited this theater yet

-Dubinsky Brother’s opened their Yale Theatre in the late-1910’s.
-A rather large theatre for a medium size town, the Yale had two seperate entrances.
+Dubinsky Brother’s opened their Yale Theatre prior to 1914.
+A rather large theatre for a medium size town, the Yale Theatre had two seperate entrances.

 The main entrance was on the 200 block of East 6th Street.
 Tapestry brick, an ornate box office, a flashy upright sign, and a large “box” marquee complimented this facade.